Veridise/veridise-docs/saas/guide/projects/project_viewer/task_summary.md

 #### Task Steps

 Depending on the tool being executed, a task may consist of multiple steps that run either sequentially or in parallel.
-As shown below, each step provides a set of logs that can be inspected, including the executed command and its results.
+As shown below, each step provides its logs.
 Logs can be searched, navigated by line number, copied, or downloaded.
 These options are available from the three-dot menu in the step box.

 ![image](../../../screenshots/project_viewer_task_summary_task_steps.png)